When Is The Ignition Interlock Device Required For DWI Convictions?

-After December 1st of 2019, restoration of driving privileges is dependent upon establishing that a vehicle is either owned, operated, or available with the interlock device installed.
+After December 1, 2019, restoration of driving privileges depends on showing that you own or have available a vehicle with the interlock device installed.
 If you cannot show that you have access to a vehicle with an interlock device, you face an indefinite driving privilege revocation until the condition is met.
 Coincidentally, we have that particular issue on appeal in a case under the old law with the theory that the law discriminates against people who are too poor to own motor vehicles.
 How that turns out remains to be seen.

 What Would Happen If Someone Failed To Get An Interlock Device Installed In Their Vehicle In New Jersey After A DWI Conviction?